nowo-tech/PhpQualityTools/src/Rector/Rules/README.md

 ## Usage

-To use custom rules, add them to your `rector.php` or `rector.custom.php`:
+To use custom rules, add them to your `.rector.php` or `.rector.custom.php`:

 ```php
 use NowoTech\PhpQualityTools\Rector\Rules\ExampleCustomRule;